WeIgniteTech/the-weignitetech-program/10-fundamentals-of-programming/12-command-line-interface/README.md

 # Command line
-> The command line interface is a very fast and powerfull tool for the developer.
-It is often the fastest way to interract with the system, files and programs.
+> The command line interface is a reliable and powerfull set of tools for the developer.
+It is often the fastest and best way to interract with the system, files and programs.

 ## Learning goals
 At the end of this topic you should: